henryhyw/henryhyw.github.io/menu/experience.md

 <img src="/assets/img/hku.jpeg" style="height:8vh;">

-I'm exploring the exciting intersection of Generative AI and personalized learning.
+I'm exploring the intersection of Generative AI and personalized learning.
 My work involves conducting deep literature reviews on contextual embeddings with transformer-based LLMs and developing a sleek website for the PDS lab.
 It’s a perfect blend of theory and hands-on development!

 Here is the link to the website I developed: [PDS Laboratory](https://psym-ds.github.io/)